aijukaloyde/aijukaloyde-daily-reports/README.md

-# aijukaloyde-daily-reports
-##This repository contains my daily reports for the PyPro-SCiDaS course..."
+This repository contains my daily reports for the PyPro-SCiDaS course...